FINAL REPORT: 30games-30nights

 Favourite Mascot: Sharkie from San Jose!
 I was not feeling very well for this game (which was #20 of my trip), and while it’s hard to believe, a visit by Sharkie absolutely lifted my spirits!

 Best arena experience: Verizon Center (Washington).
-I was given a tour of the building, joined season-ticket holders for a Q&A with the “Goalie Whisperer” Mitch Korn, met Caps owner Ted Leonsis and Caps head coach Barry Trotz.
-(Thanks to my new-found friend Nestor Aparicio for making all of this happen!)
+I was given a tour of the building, joined season-ticket holders for a Q & A with the “Goalie Whisperer” Mitch Korn, met Caps owner Ted Leonsis and Caps head coach Barry Trotz.
+Thanks to Peter Robinson from the Caps and Baltimore’s amazing media guy Nestor Aparicio for their hospitality and kindness!

 Best fans: I know this is going to sound like a cop-out, but it’s a 30-way tie for me!
-The fans in every building have been amazing, some coming up to ask me about my trip, some who want to take their picture with me, and many who promise to make a donation on-line to Make-A-Wish!
+The fans in every building were amazing, some coming up to ask me about my trip, some who want to take their picture with me, and many who made a donation to Make-A-Wish!
 And so many who offered encouragement and support throughout my journeys!

 Friendliest fans: The fans were great everywhere, but Winnipeg was just a notch above.
 Very friendly people in Manitoba – maybe that’s why it’s on their license plates.